 Although this year was her business’ first experience of the Christmas period, Dodd could feel a shift in consumer preference toward indigenous industry.

 “There were definitely a great deal of people making a conscious effort to support local and small businesses around Christmas, which I felt significantly helped the growth of my business.
 Some Instagram accounts were suggesting small businesses to support so I got mentioned in a few of these and gained more exposure from it, so it was really great,” she said.

 RD Jewellery is a small, handmade jewellery business based in Dublin.
 Each piece of jewellery bought is made by Rebecca, with a commitment to using locally and ethically sourced materials and recycled or recyclable packaging.
-To shop RD Jewellery, visit www.rdjewellery.shop or follow @rdjewellry_ on Instagram.
+To contact Rebecca or to shop RD Jewellery, visit www.rdjewellry.shop/ or follow @rdjewellry_ on Instagram